Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Something big come up?"
 Lee asked.

 "You could say that," Darcy agreed.
 She slipped her shoes on and grabbed her bag.
-"It, uh… It says it has a prisoner."
+"It, uh...
+It says it has a prisoner."

 ---